kubernetes-sigs/kubebuilder/docs/book/src/cronjob-tutorial/basic-project.md

 ## Build Infrastructure

-First up, basic infrastructure for building you project:
+First up, basic infrastructure for building your project:

 <details><summary>`go.mod`: A new Go module matching our project, with basic dependencies</summary>